Sammy40032/polyglot-playground/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)

 ## Overview
 Polyglot Playground is a multi-language project showcasing REST APIs in Python, JavaScript, Go, and Rust.
-Perfect for learning and comparing languages.
+You can use it to compare, and learn languages of these 4!
 ## Features
 Add these to end of the url:
-- `/hello` endpoint returns a greeting.
+- `/hello` endpoint returns greeting with the name of the language.
 - `/fibonacci?n=10` returns Fibonacci sequence.
+(Replace the 10 with the number of your choice)

 ## Quick Start
 ### Windows Users